|

 a victory since the first week of November.
 On the 14th of that

-away to Nottingham Forest, to hint that they retained the underpinning
+to Nottingham Forest, to hint that they retained the underpinning zest

-zest and ability of the previous campaign.
-Despite going down
+and ability of the previous campaign.
+Despite going down by three goals

 was an enforced one, with Arthur Price recalled at inside-left